CrestfallenLARP/cfldangerden/content/en/write_ups/_index.md

 **<u>Elf Jobs</u>**

-**“Making Wine”** – We need help to gather the appropriate resources to make our favorite drink.
-Bring the following items back to us and we will brew a wonderful batch of wine.

-\-     5 basic resources

-\-     2 common alchemy resources

-\-     The gift of a gnome

-\-     The ear of a goblin tied to ice

-Payment will be a bottle of wine or 20 leaves

 **“Craft a rune”** – We are looking for an artist to make a new runic symbol for us.
 Create a symbol that moves us and we will pay 15 leaves